 Known best for its beautiful landscapes and the Hudson River, the Hudson Valley is so much more than apple trees, the majestic river and mountains.
-A visit to the Hudson Valley today will be filled with up & coming towns, a vivid artists’ scene, award-winning restaurants, distilleries, breweries and cideries abound.
+A visit to the Hudson Valley today will be filled with up-and-coming towns, a vivid artists’ scene, award-winning restaurants, distilleries, breweries and cideries abound.

 Although many people love to visit this region of New York State, there are a lot of mistakes you can make when planning your trip.

 What NOT TO DO before your visit to the Hudson Valley

 No matter what time of year you plan to visit the Hudson Valley, the Number 1 mistake people make is not Planning and Researching enough.

 Many places in the Hudson Valley are closed for the Winter season (restaurants, historic sites, etc) and some places are not open during the week AT ALL and, sometimes, for a limited hours on the weekends.
 So make sure to check this information out before heading out.

 Other locations may be closed for special events, while a usually quiet town may be filled to the brims, during your visit, because of a Yearly Festival.
 This may not be what you expected or envisioned for that visit.